 The fundraising financial sub-statements are presented to clearly summarise the income and associated costs of fundraising activities.

-2021/2022 Fundraising Activities
+2022/2023 Fundraising Activities

-This financial year, fundraising income has seen an overall 3% increase on the previous year to \$5.3 million thanks to the commitment and generosity of Breast Cancer Trials supporters and a continued recovery of some event-based activities which had been affected by the COVID-19 pandemic.
+This financial year, fundraising income has seen an overall 3% increase on the previous year to \$5.432 million thanks to the commitment and generosity of Breast Cancer Trials supporters.